 The group was driven some ten minutes to a police station still inside the city of Zagreb.
 There were many policemen in dark blue uniforms at the station.
 Four of them interrogated the group, while they had to kneel down on the floor in their cell:

 When the men were asked for their origin, one of the two reporting individuals answered Morocco.
 A few moments later and without any additional words, one of the policemen kicked him into his right jaw.
 By the time of the interview, i.e. five days after the incident, the jaw was still hurting.

 The four men were told to hand over their money and phones.
-When one of them hesitated to do so, the policemen started to beat him with a metallic baton with a diameter of two-three centimeters.
+When one of them hesitated to do so, the policemen started to beat him with a metal baton.
 They aimed at his head and when the man protected his head with his arms, they hit his elbow so badly that the man had to go to hospital after being pushed back.
 They did not stop beating until the man handed out his phone and his money.
 In total, the policemen took 400 euros and four phones from the men.
 They never returned their belongings.

-Later on during the interrogation, the policemen beat all the four men with the metallic baton as they didn’t believe them to not have been part of a larger group and supposed that they were covering their alleged peers (according to the interviewees, there were no other group members).
+Later on during the interrogation, the policemen beat all the four men with metal batons as they thought they were part of a larger group and supposed that they were covering their alleged peers.
+According to the interviewees, there were no other group members.
 The four individuals were beaten once again after not answering the question from which country they had entered Croatia.
-By doing so, they hoped to reduce the risk of a push back.
+By doing so, they had hoped to reduce the risk of being pushed back.
 The policemen also threatened them with electric shock batons, however they did not use them.